UofT-Government-Project/Covid19_PHU/README.md

  ## Storyboard and Interactive Dashboard

- Multiple platforms have been used to create the final synopsis of the project's finding.
+ Multiple platforms have been used to create the final synopsis of the project's finding. <br>

- ### Storyboard

  A storyboard with exploratory analysis have been created using Tableau.
 Visualizations and results are below.

   1.  **Overview of Covid Cases**